Health services you can access online

 - Record a short video of your face while you say 4 numbers, or use your camera to scan your face.

-You can use your NHS login to register with more than one provider if you want to.
+You can use your NHS login to register with more than one provider.

 Use details from your GP surgery

-For all online health service providers, you can also register using details from your GP surgery.
+You can register for all online health service providers using details from your GP surgery.

 You'll need to: